 Studying resources on customer relationship management is a great way to start your journey.
-Thanks to the massive information on the internet, you can find nearly every resource you need.
+Thanks to the massive amount of information on the internet, you can find nearly every resource you need.
 This includes books from experienced professionals, articles, and video tutorials on what you’ll need to succeed.

 2. Take Certification Courses or Training Programs

 Another way to gain CRM experience is through certification courses.
-These courses are great for dipping your feet in the water and they show employers that you are familiar with CRM processes and can put your CRM knowledge to use.
+These courses are great for dipping your feet in the water, and they show employers that you are familiar with CRM processes and can put your CRM knowledge to use.

 You can try out Udemy CRM courses, starting with the basics and working up your way to the advanced programs.